 If an employee's annuity is based on disability, there are certain work restrictions that can affect payment, depending on the amount of earnings.
 The annuity is not payable for any month in which the disabled annuitant works for an employer covered under the Railroad Retirement Act.
-The annuity is not payable for any month in 2019 in which the annuitant earns more than \$950 in any employment or net self-employment, exclusive of disability-related work expenses.
-Withheld payments will be restored if earnings for the year are less than \$11,875 (after disability-related work expenses are deducted).
+The annuity is not payable for any month in 2020 in which the annuitant earns more than \$990 in any employment or net self-employment, exclusive of disability-related work expenses.
+Withheld payments will be restored if earnings for the year are less than \$12,375 (after disability-related work expenses are deducted).
 Failure to report such earnings could involve a significant penalty charge.

-These disability work restrictions cease upon a disabled employee annuitant's attainment of full retirement age.
-This transition is effective no earlier than full retirement age even if the annuitant had 30 years of service.
+These disability work restrictions apply until the disabled employee annuitant attains full retirement age, which ranges from age 66 to age 67, depending on the year of birth.
+These work restrictions apply even if an annuitant has 30 years of railroad service.
 Earnings deductions continue to apply to those working for their last pre-retirement nonrailroad employer.